James Cook (running back)

 James Dalvin Cook III (born September 25, 1999) is an American professional football running back for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, winning a national championship with them in 2021, and was selected by the Bills in the second round of the 2022 NFL draft.

+Cook has earned the nickname "Captain Cook" which is a reference to British explorer and Naval Officer James Cook.
-He played college football for the Georgia Bulldogs and was selected by the Bills in the second round of the 2022 NFL draft.
-As a member of the Bills, he has been a vital part of their revamped run game, becoming the team's first running back to rush for over 1,000 yards in a single season since 2017, as well as scoring 16 rushing touchdowns in a single season (tying a franchise record set in 1975) and earning two Pro Bowl nominations.

-Cook is the younger brother of former NFL running back Dalvin Cook.
+After becoming Buffalo's lead tailback, Cook became the team's first rusher to attain over 1,000 yards in a single season since 2017, as well as scoring 16 rushing touchdowns in a single season (tying a franchise record set in 1975) and earning three Pro Bowl nominations and a second-team All-Pro award.
+In 2025, Cook led the NFL in rushing yards with 1,621, becoming the team's first player to lead the league in rushing since 1976.
+He is the younger brother of NFL running back Dalvin Cook.

 Early life

 Cook grew up in Miami, Florida, and attended Miami Central Senior High School.
 He rushed for 709 yards and eight touchdowns on 99 carries as a freshman.
 After his freshman year, Cook took extra courses and reclassified from a sophomore to a junior.
 As a senior, he rushed for 782 yards and 10 touchdowns on 91 carries.
 Cook rushed for 2,019 yards and 30 touchdowns during his high school career.

 Cook was a highly rated recruit and initially committed to play college football at Florida State, where his brother was playing, after his freshman year of high school.
-However, he later decommitted during the summer before his senior year.
+However, Cook later decommitted during the summer before his senior year.
 Cook later signed a letter of intent to play at Georgia after considering offers from Louisville and Florida.
 Cook transferred to Miami Northwestern Senior High School after his senior football season for his final semester of high school.
-Cook finished high school as a 4 star recruit.
+Cook finished high school as a four-star recruit.